darrenldl/blockyarchive/README.md

 ## Compared to osbx
 rsbx will be using the same test suite for the core functionalities, and should share largely the same command line interface, with differences due to different designs of the libraries.

-rsbx is expected to have higher performance than osbx
+rsbx is expected to have higher performance than osbx.

-rsbx has forward error recovery, osbx does not
+rsbx has forward error correction, osbx does not.

 ## TODO
 - Things to port from osbx